2alin/openCV-Python-demos/simple-mouse-drawing/README.md

 Pressing the 'm' key will toggle the shape to draw.
 Pressing the 'c' key will clean the canvas.

 ## Where it comes from
-The original script corresponds to the advaned demo (bottom of the page) in the *Mouse as a Paint-Brush* article of the openCV documentation: https://docs.opencv.org/master/db/d5b/tutorial_py_mouse_handling.html
+The original script corresponds to the advanced demo (bottom of the page) in the *Mouse as a Paint-Brush* article of the openCV documentation: https://docs.opencv.org/master/db/d5b/tutorial_py_mouse_handling.html